-The following tips may prevent elbow
+The following tips may prevent elbow problems or injuries.

 General prevention tips